 John RIORDAN: Died 27 September 1905 at Portland.
 Before arriving in Portland, just prior to the turn of the century, John Riordan spent time in Ballarat, Creswick and Ararat running businesses.
 In Portland, he owned the London Hotel and served a period on the Portland Council.

 Thomas DONOHOE: Died 26 September 1908 at Narrawong.
-Thomas Donohoe of Narrawong was a cabinet maker of much renown, a farmer and an administrator.
-He had a great political knowledge and for a time was the Narrawong correspondent for the Portland Guardian.
+Thomas Donohoe of Narrawong was a cabinet maker of much renown, a farmer, and an administrator.
+He had great political knowledge and for a time was the Narrawong correspondent for the Portland Guardian.

-Sarah CLARK: Died September 10, 1915 at Ararat.
-Sarah Clark was born in Hertfordshire, England and came to Victoria with her parents as a small child.
-Her father, Leonard Clark took up a position as gardener at the Burrumbeep Estate at Maroona.
+Sarah CLARK: Died 10 September 1915 at Ararat.
+Sarah Clark was born in Hertfordshire, England, and came to Victoria with her parents as a small child.
+Her father, Leonard Clark took up a position as a gardener at the Burrumbeep Estate at Maroona.
 Sarah married John Basham in 1866 and they had 13 children.
 Nine children were still alive at the time of Sarah’s death.